-- Supporting fair trade companies.
+- Support fair trade companies.
 Knowing which companies to support makes mindful consumption much easier.
-There are fair trade companies in every industry, from food , household goods and clothing.
+There are fair trade companies in every industry; from food to household goods and clothing.

 - Get involved in your local fair trade community.
-There are thousands of fair trade organizations over the world – being involved to keeps you up to date on the latest fair trade companies and initiatives.
+There are thousands of fair trade organizations over the world; being involved keeps you up to date on the latest fair trade companies and initiatives.